C23 (C standard revision): Compiler support

 Additionally, versions of GCC beyond GCC 15 now use C23 by default.

 Available texts

 Like other editions of the C standard, the official ISO text of the standard is not freely available.

 The latest working draft pre-C23 that was made public was N3096, dated 2023-04-01.
 In the months that followed this draft, hundreds of changes were made before producing the working draft N3149 dated 2023-07-09 and the official draft standard N3219 dated 2024-02-22.
-Neither of these later drafts are public.
+Neither of these later drafts is public.

 On the same date that the draft standard N3219 was announced, a new working draft N3220 was made public.
 While this document is officially described as a draft of the future version "C2Y" of the standard, the accompanying "Editor's Report" specifies that N3220 differs from the draft C23 standard N3219 only by a fix to one footnote in Annex K.